srisuban5107/11th-Cs-Practicals-TN/README.md

 These programs are based on the **Tamil Nadu State Board (Class 11) Computer Science syllabus**.
 I’ve **edited, reformatted, and optimized** the original practical codes to:
-- Improve readability
+- Improve readability and structure
-- Fix minor logic or syntax issues
+- Fix small logic or syntax issues
-- Enhance input/output style for modern C++ standards
+- Provide clearer input/output for easier learning

 ---